haynesgt/parabix-gpu-project/report/performance-experiments.md

 We divided the regular expression work by creating a different ptx file for each group of regular expressions to be run in parallel.
 Then for each ptx file we obtain the main function and run it on a separate CUDA stream.

-The tests were run as follows:
+The tests were run as follows on the local machine:
 `icgrep -f <pattern_file> <sample_data> -re-num <pps> -enable-multigrep-kernels`

 Where `pattern_file` is the generated set of patterns specified above, `sample_data` is the sample data specified above, and